Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Biparticity and sign problem.

 \section{Biparticity and sign problem.}

 In the case of the one-band Hubbard model with nearest-neighbor hopping, any infinite square lattice is bipartite which leads to particle-hole symmetry.
 Under that symmetry, one finds that $n\to2-n$ and $\mu\to U-\mu$ maps the results for the particle-doped lattices to those for the hole-doped ones.
-Thus by this symmetry, $n=1$ when $\mu=U/2$.
+Thus, this symmetry implies that $n=1$ when $\mu=U/2$.
 When the lattice is frustrated, this symmetry does not hold but a particle-hole transformation is still possible.
-In the computational basis Fig.~\ref{fig: lattice}~a), the infinite triangular lattice can be divided into 2 sublattices with $t$ the inter-sublattice and $t'$ (that we eventually set to $-t$) the intra-sublattice hopping terms.
-The particle-hole transformation then leads to the following statements about the clusters :
+In the computational basis [Fig.~\ref{fig: lattice}(a)], the infinite triangular lattice can be divided into two sublattices with $t$ the intersublattice and $t'$ (that we eventually set to $-t$) the intrasublattice hopping terms.
+The particle-hole transformation then leads to the following statements about the clusters:

-\begin{enumerate} \item Changing $-t'\to t'$ is equivalent to changing $n\to2-n$, $\mu\to U-\mu$ and $\textbf{k}\to\textbf{K}+(\pi,\pi)$; \item Changing $t\to-t$ is equivalent to changing $\textbf{k}\to\textbf{K}+(\pi,\pi)$. \end{enumerate}
+\begin{enumerate} \item Changing $-t'\to t'$ is equivalent to changing $n\to2-n$, $\mu\to U-\mu$, and $\textbf{k}\to\textbf{K}+(\pi,\pi)$. \item Changing $t\to-t$ is equivalent to changing $\textbf{k}\to\textbf{K}+(\pi,\pi)$. \end{enumerate}

-Within DCA, we verified thoroughly that this holds true for the $N_c=4$, $6$ and $16$ clusters in Fig.~\ref{fig: cluster_conv}, and not for the $N_c=6^*$ cluster.
-This is a manifestation of the fact that the $N_c=6^*$ cluster does not satisfies biparticity.
-Non-bipartite lattices have the attribute of enhancing frustration, thus inhibiting AFM order.
+Within DCA, we verified thoroughly that this holds true for the $N_c=4$, $6$, and $16$ clusters in Fig.~\ref{fig: cluster_conv}, and not for the $N_c=6^*$ cluster.
+This is a manifestation of the fact that the $N_c=6^*$ cluster does not satisfy biparticity.
+Nonbipartite lattices have the attribute of enhancing frustration, thus inhibiting AFM order.

-For $t'=0$, we verified that our bipartite lattices are half-filled when the condition $\mu/2=U$ is satisfied while it is not for the non-bipartite lattice (for $\beta=20$, $U=5.25$ and $\mu=2.625$, the filling is $0.995$).
+For $t'=0$, we verified that our bipartite lattices are half-filled when the condition $\mu/2=U$ is satisfied while it is not for the nonbipartite lattice (for $\beta=20$, $U=5.25$ and $\mu=2.625$, the filling is $0.995$).
 In Fig.~\ref{fig: MI-METAL_hole_3x2}, we compare the filling as a function of the chemical potential for both clusters with six sites.
-The non-bipartite $N_c=6^*$ lattice does not display particle-hole symmetry.
-Although the high doping behavior is very similar on both sides, near half-filling it deviates from particle-hole symmetry.
-Using such non-bipartite cluster might be interesting to understand the general behavior, but isn't as trust-worthy as bipartite ones.
+The nonbipartite $N_c=6^*$ lattice does not display particle-hole symmetry.
+Although the large doping behavior is very similar on both sides, near half filling it deviates from particle-hole symmetry.
+Using such a nonbipartite cluster might be interesting to understand the general behavior, but is not as trustworthy as bipartite ones.